symbol/symbol-docs/source/guides/migration/post-launch-optin-xym-retrieval.rst

    If the account you want to opt-in is a multisig account make sure you read the :ref:`Notes on multisig accounts <post-launch-optin-multisig>`.

-The Opt-in process is conducted entirely from within the `NEM Wallet <https://nemplatform.com/wallets/#desktop>`__, but first, you need to retrieve the **public key** of the |codename| account where you want to receive the XYM:
+The opt-in process is conducted entirely from within the `NEM Wallet <https://nemplatform.com/wallets/#desktop>`__, but first, you need to retrieve the **public key** of the |codename| account where you want to receive the XYM:

 1. **Download and install** the :doc:`Symbol Desktop Wallet <../../wallets>` for your platform, if you don't already have it.